maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ---

-I also thought that a certain instance where "a farmer's protest on 5 November turned violent and a MP's car window was smashed," according to Wikipedia, would be interesting to investigate.
+I also thought that a certain instance where "a farmer's protest on 5 November turned violent and an MP's car window was smashed," according to Wikipedia, would be interesting to investigate.
 ```
 Public Sentiment between 2021-11-05 00:00:00+00:00 and 2021-11-21 00:00:00+00:00: